voxowl/particubes/lua-docs/content/reference/Config.md

 Contains values used by Particubes Engine when running the script.
 Some values are read-only and can be used in your own functions.
 Others can be updated.

-Custom fields can be added, as long as names don't start with uppercase characters.

 ## Fields

 ### DefaultJumpStrength (Number, read-only)